MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Outlands/The Walking Castle.md

 This room is the home of the Castellan who commands the castle.
 So far, you know that it only understand Gith, and only respects Zaythir.
 It shows a map of [[The Outlands]] or the castle and it's damages.

 ![[04-03 W6 Zaythir and The Castellan.png]]
+## Fourth Floor - Meditation Chamber
+> Ancient Tapestries of the planes and cosmic alignments cover the walls of this simple room.
+Ladders descend to the floor below and rise to the level above.

+This is a simple room dedicated to meditation.
+## Fifth Floor - Signal Tower
+> Narrow windows look out from this stark stone cham- ber in every direction.
+In the room’s center stands a green crystal atop a stone pillar.
+A ladder descends to the floor below.

+In the centre of this room is a Gem of Brightness affixed to the tower.
+This can be used to signal creatures over a mile away.

 ![[04-02 The Walking Castle.jpg]]